Customary law in South Africa: Colonial era

 In 1847, the Natal Commission found that any "African law which was not incompatible with Roman-Dutch law would have to be used for the time being."
 In Natal, customary law was further recognized through the Natal Code of 1878.
 The code defined "native law" and "included the subjugation of women to men, the subjugation of children their father or to the head of the family, and the rule of primogeniture."
 The Northern Republics of South Africa (Transvaal and the Free State) were less inclined to allow or accommodate a system of African customary law that was separate to the Republican law.

 The British defeat by the Zulu in 1879 and the Zulu rebellion of 1906 had profound effects on South African law and customary law in Natal.
 Likewise, the Cape Colony met customary law with a policy of assimilation.
 The assimilation was started by the abolition of slavery and lip service was given to the notion of 'rights to all', regardless of race.
 In 1880, the government looked into native laws and customs in order to codify criminal and civil law.
 Natives were never used as a source of information for their own culture.
 However, many objections stifled assimilation, including the colonial objection to customary practices pertaining to inheritance and marriage, especially in regard to polygamy and bride prices.

 After the Union of South Africa was created in 1910, customary law was handled by each separate territory as needed.
-Because of the confusion created by this system, the government created the Native Administration Act of 1927.
-This law, in Section 11, recognized customary law, so that it would be "granted full recognition in both chiefly and Commissioner courts," with the commissioner deciding where and when customary law may be applied.
+Because of the confusion created by this system, the union government created the Native Administration Act of 1927.
+This law, in Section 11, recognised customary law, so that it would be "granted full recognition in both chiefly and Commissioner courts," with the commissioner deciding where and when customary law may be applied.

 Apartheid era

-After the National Party gained power, they introduced apartheid in 1948 and used the Bantu Authorities Act of 1951 to create "an administrative hierarchy of tribal, regional, and territorial authorities in traditional communities."
+After the National Party gained power in 1948, it introduced apartheid, under which the Bantu Authorities Act of 1951 was used to create "an administrative hierarchy of tribal, regional, and territorial authorities in traditional communities."

-South African Constitution

-South Africa's transition to a constitutional democracy came about through an intricate negotiation process between the various political parties.
-In essence, it was a two-step process.
-It involved, in the first instance, the drafting of an Interim Constitution in 1993 and its subsequent approval by the parties in the Multi-Party Negotiating Process (MPNP).
-Constituencies of traditional leaders were represented at the MPNP.
-The issues that concerned these leaders, mainly relating to the status of African Customary Law (ACL) and the recognition of a right to culture in the Constitution, became some of the most hotly contested issues during the negotiations.